BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

 \subsection{Ablation and Comparison Studies}

-This subsection presents ablation and comparison experiments on the proposed loss function, model architecture, and training algorithm.
+This subsection presents ablation and comparative experiments on the proposed loss function, model architecture, and training algorithm.

-\subsubsection{Comparison of Single-Task Pre-training Loss}
+\subsubsection{Comparison of Single-Task Pre-Training Loss}

-A commonly used loss function in DL methods is to directly take the negative of the objective function as the direction for gradient descent.
+A commonly used loss function in DL methods is to directly adopt the negative of the objective function as the direction for gradient descent, refer to {\it negative objective}.
 Although this loss function is unsupervised and does not require a large number of labeled samples, its performance is inferior to the proposed loss function, as shown in Equation (\ref{fun:loss}).
-To validate our approach, we trained BERT on a small dataset with \( (K = 6, N_{\rm T} = 12) \) and \( (K = 8, N_{\rm T} = 16) \), and the results are presented in Table \ref{ablation:table:singleloss}.
+To validate our approach, we trained BERT on a small-scale dataset with \( (K = 6, N_{\rm T} = 12) \) and \( (K = 8, N_{\rm T} = 16) \), and the results are presented in Table \ref{ablation:table:singleloss}.

-It can be observed that although the negative objective function loss achieves satisfactory performance in total rate and energy efficiency tasks, there is still a performance gap compared to the proposed loss function.
-Furthermore, in the minimum rate task, the negative objective function exhibits a significant performance drop of approximately 40\%, whereas the proposed loss function only shows a marginal degradation of about 5\%.
+It can be observed that although the negative objective function loss achieves satisfactory performance on the SR and EE tasks, a noticeable performance gap still exists between this loss function and the proposed one.
+Furthermore, on the MR task, the negative objective function exhibits a significant performance drop of approximately $40\%$, whereas the proposed loss function only incurs a marginal degradation performance degradation about $5\%$.
 This demonstrates that the proposed loss function has stronger generalizability.